developer-zebra/developer-zebra-site/src/stagenow/5-0/smartprofile/index.md

  <img alt="image" style="height:350px" src="sn50_smartprofile_06.png"/>
  _Click image to enlarge; ESC to exit_.<br>
 <br>

+**Click the icon in the "Add to My LifeGuard Updates" column** to select the desired images.

+If necessary, **check the required boxes to filter search results** and display images of desired target device(s). **Click the "Show Results" button**.

 5. **do this**.
 Then **do that**:
 <img alt="image" style="height:400px" src="sn5_09.png"/>